aptech/docs/docs/CR-dllcall.rst

 			  (see dlibrary for an explanation of the search order) for a function named func, and calls the first instance it finds.
 			  The default shared libraries are searched last.

+    :param func:  If  func is not
+        specified or cannot be located in a shared library, dllcall will fail.
-    :param func: the name of a function contained in a shared library (linked into GAUSS with dlibrary).
-If  func is not specified or cannot be located in a shared library, dllcall will fail.
+    :type func: the name of a function contained in a shared library (linked into GAUSS with dlibrary)
-    :type func: TODO

     :param arg#: optional.
 These must be simple variable references; they cannot be expressions.
     :type arg#: arguments to be passed to  func